valeriaRaffuzzi/SCONE/docs/User Manual.rst

 #########################

-timeDependentPhysicsPackage, used for fixed source time-dependent calculations NB! currently only works with transportOperatorDT
+timeDependentPhysicsPackage, used for fixed source time-dependent calculations NB!
+This is currently only compatible with transportOperatorDT.

 * pop: number of particles used per batch
 * cycles: number of batches